sigasi/sigasi_insights/faq.md

 ## Why is Sigasi trying to get through my firewall?
 There can be a number of reasons why Sigasi connects to the internet.

-* Updates: Each time you start Sigasi, the program checks to see if there are new [updates](setup#Software updates) from our update website (currently located at http://download.sigasi.com).
+* Updates: Each time you start Sigasi, the program checks to see if there are new [/manual/setup#software-updates] from our update website (currently located at http://download.sigasi.com).
 Sigasi downloads the updates in the background and, when done, it asks you if it can install them.
 * [Talkback](http://www.sigasi.com/sigasi-talkback)
 * Other Plugins: Obviously, other plugins can also connect to the internet.
 Some examples are plugins for revision control or issue tracking, or the built-in Eclipse web browser.